-The primary goals of The Philanthropy Lab are to: spark and expand students’ interest and participation in philanthropy; increase the prevalence and priority of philanthropy education in U.S. colleges and universities; and become self-sustaining at our partner schools, allowing The Philanthropy Lab to have the funds to expand the program to other universities.
+The primary goals of The Philanthropy Lab are: (1) to spark and expand students’ interest and participation in philanthropy; (2) to increase the prevalence and priority of philanthropy education in U.S. colleges and universities; (3) to create partnerships with top students and professors from around the country to multiply the resources of our small staff, enabling us to thoughtfully and analytically distribute millions of dollars annually, a capacity we wouldn’t have otherwise, and (4) to become self-sustaining at our partner schools, allowing The Philanthropy Lab to leverage funds to expand the program to other universities.

 Our goal when partnering with a school is the inception and development of philanthropy education as a core part of university curriculum.
 After three to five years, we intend for partner schools’ philanthropy programs to evolve into self-sustaining courses, independent of The Philanthropy Lab.
 This model has proven successful with several former partners and has allowed the Foundation to expand its support to new universities.

 We hope students’ experiences will broaden their knowledge of the nonprofit sector, challenge their assumptions about giving, and help them develop meaningful criteria for evaluating and comparing organizations.